viditcodingninjas/contribution-demo/README.md

 # How to contribute
 1. Fork this repository
 2. Clone the project
-3. Make changes --> commit
+3. Choose an issue --> Make changes --> commit
 4. Create a pull request

 # Pull requests